zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

 Oops, when we try making a secret key, it returns the above error.

-This is a very common error, basically says, ghci doesn't know how to convert the returned type into a string in order to print it.
+This is a very common error, basically says, GHCi doesn't know how to convert the returned type into a string in order to print it.

 Well, seems like the secret key is not printable.
 That's OK, we can still know if it's successfully converted or not: